MileHacker Logo

 • Major holidays like Chinese New Year or National Day cause travel surges.

-• Expect crowded transportation and limited services at these times.
+• Expect crowded transportation and limited services during these periods.

-• Book getting around and accommodations well in advance.
+• Book transportation and lodging far in advance.

 • Some smaller businesses may close entirely.